 - O, the depths of the riches, and wisdom, and knowledge of God!
 How unsearchable are His judgements and unfathomable are His ways!

-- For who has known the mind of the Lord, or who has been His advisor?
+- For who knew the mind of the Lord, or who became His advisor?

 - Because all things are from Him, and through Him, and for Him.
 To Him be the glory through the ages!
 Amen.